rruuiizz/RASCBEC/README.md

 All necessary input and output files are provided in the example folder:

-Included Files

-- Input Files:
+## Input Files:
-POSCAR — structure of rutile GeO2
+- POSCAR — structure of rutile GeO2
-OUTCAR1, OUTCARm1, OUTCARx, OUTCARmx, OUTCARy, OUTCARmy, OUTCARz, OUTCARmz — BEC calculations for 8 rotated structures freqs_vasp.dat — phonon frequencies in a 18×1 array format (N = 6) got from VASP eigvecs_vasp.dat — phonon eigenvectors in a 18×18 array got from VASP freqs_phonopy.dat — phonon frequencies in a 18×1 array format (N = 6) got from phonopy
+- OUTCAR1, OUTCARm1, OUTCARx, OUTCARmx, OUTCARy, OUTCARmy, OUTCARz, OUTCARmz — BEC calculations for 8 rotated structures
+- freqs_vasp.dat — phonon frequencies in a 18×1 array format (N = 6) got from VASP
+- eigvecs_vasp.dat — phonon eigenvectors in a 18×18 array got from VASP
+- freqs_phonopy.dat — phonon frequencies in a 18×1 array format (N = 6) got from phonopy
-eigvecs_phonopy.dat — phonon eigenvectors in a 18×18 array got from phonopy
+- eigvecs_phonopy.dat — phonon eigenvectors in a 18×18 array got from phonopy

-- Output File:
+## Output File:
-raman_vasp.dat — computed Raman activities for each phonon mode for phonon data generated directly by VASP raman_phonopy.dat — computed Raman activities for each phonon mode for phonon data generated using phonopy
+- raman_vasp.dat — computed Raman activities for each phonon mode for phonon data generated directly by VASP
+- raman_phonopy.dat — computed Raman activities for each phonon mode for phonon data generated using phonopy

 This example can be used as a reference for setting up and validating your own Raman activity calculations.